Clearview AI: Marketing efforts and pushback

 Clearview AI encouraged user adoption by offering free trials to law enforcement officers rather than departments as a whole.
 The company additionally used its significant connections to the Republican Party to connect with police departments.
-In onboarding emails, new users were encouraged to go beyond running one or two searches to "[s]ee if you can reach 100 searches".
+In onboarding emails, new users were encouraged to go beyond running one or two searches to "see if you can reach 100 searches".
 During 2020, Clearview sold their facial recognition software for one tenth the cost of competitors.

 Clearview's marketing claimed their facial recognition led to a terrorist arrest.
 The identification was submitted to the New York Police Department tip line.
 Clearview claims to have solved two other New York cases and 40 cold cases, later stating they submitted them to tip lines.
 NYPD stated they have no institutional relationship with Clearview, but their policies do not ban its use by individual officers.
 In 2020, thirty NYPD officers were confirmed to have Clearview accounts.
 In April 2021, documents obtained by the Legal Aid Society under New York's Freedom Of Information Law demonstrated that Clearview had collaborated with the NYPD for years, contrary to past NYPD denials.
 Clearview met with senior NYPD leadership and entered into a vendor contract with the NYPD.
 Clearview came under renewed scrutiny for enabling officers to conduct large numbers of searches without formal oversight or approval.

 The company was sent a cease and desist letter from the office of New Jersey Attorney General Gurbir Grewal after including a promotional video on its website with images of Grewal.
 Clearview had claimed that its app played a role in a New Jersey police sting.
 Grewal confirmed the software was used to identify a child predator, but he also banned the use of Clearview in New Jersey.
 Tor Ekeland, a lawyer for Clearview, confirmed the marketing video was taken down the same day.